Nuclear SW – delivering £50 Billion of nuclear opportunities to the South West business community and workforce over the next decade.

 - The Professional services hub in North Somerset

-The partnership includes HotSW LEP, West of England LEP and Gloucester First LEP.
+The partnership includes HotSW LEP, West of England LEP, Dorset LEP and Gloucester First LEP.

-Nuclear SW is charged to develop a programme of activity to ensure that business and the workforce have the capability and skills that are required at the right time and an agreed accord for the cluster partnership summarises its aims:
+Nuclear SW is charged to develop a programme of activity to ensure that business and the workforce have the capability and skills that are required at the right time.

-The evidence for this was highlighted in a report we commissioned last year, the link to which is below.
+The evidence for this was highlighted in a report we commissioned earlier this year, the link to which is below.
+This was also reinforced by the conclusions of the South West and Wales Science and Innovation Audit that highlighted our world class nuclear industrial expertise.

-Nuclear SW will market these activities coherently and shape an environment that will encourage greater inward investment from key companies; develop a supply chain and making sure that the innovation, research and development needs can be delivered locally; as well as ensuring that there is skilled workforce.
+Nuclear SW will market these activities coherently and continue to shape an environment that encourages greater inward investment from key companies; and further develops the localupply chain while making sure that the innovation, research and development needs can be delivered locally; as well as providing a skilled workforce.

 Recent progress includes

-- The appointment of Matt Burley, Global Nuclear Development Manager with Atkins as Chair of Nuclear South West.
+- Supporting the implementation of the UK Governments Nuclear Sector Deal Matt Burley, Director with PwC – Chair of Nuclear South West.

-- A large presence at the World Nuclear Event in Paris, where contacts were made with over 70 overseas businesses looking to collaborate with SW based SME’s
+- Attended the 2018 World Nuclear Event in Paris, where contacts were made with over 100 overseas businesses looking to collaborate with SW based SME’s

-- Heart of the South West LEP collaborating with West of England to invest in an HPC Supply Chain support service.
+- Heart of the South West LEP partnering with West of England and the Welsh Government to invest in an HPC Supply Chain support service.
+Of which the significant highlights have been

-- Heart of the South West LEP investing in the Hinkley Point Training Agency, a ground breaking and innovative approach to delivering the skills requirement to ensure that local people gain jobs on the project.
+- Heart of the South West LEP investing in the Hinkley Point Training Agency, an innovative approach to delivering the skills requirement to ensure that local people gain jobs on the project.

 - Three LEP collaboration together with a number of Local Authorities to ensure that inward investment opportunities are maximised.

-We will post regular updates here – and also visit http://www.nuclearsw.co.uk/ for news of upcoming events, and for more detail about specific projects.
+We will post regular updates here –also visit http://www.nuclearsw.co.uk/ for news of upcoming events, and for more detail about specific projects.

-In July the Nuclear South West partnership held an event at Westminster – Nuclear South West – Powering the UK’s Nuclear Future – to showcase the strength in this sector and generate buy – in from government.
-Read about the event here and see the video which gives a snapshot of Nuclear South West.
+In 2016 the Nuclear South West partnership held an event at Westminster – Nuclear South West – Powering the UK’s Nuclear Future – to showcase the strength in this sector Read about the event here and see the video which gives a snapshot of Nuclear South West.

 Power in numbersDownload the power in numbers infographic